-StackLang booleans are very conventional - there are literal true
+StackLang booleans are very conventional - there are literal true and false values

 formed by entering those symbols.
 These symbols are not commands, unlike the number constants.